gibbok/notes-open-policy-agent/README.md

 - The OPA-enabled software system includes that token as part of the usual input to OPA.
 - OPA decodes the JWT token and uses the contents to make policy decisions.

+### Overload input

+Often policies require external data that’s not available to the authentication system, ruling out JWTs.
+The calling system can include external data as part of input

+Instead of relying on that external source, the system requesting OPA's decision (like an app) can directly provide the relevant data along with the request.
+It's like giving OPA all the ingredients it needs to cook up a decision, without it having to look for them itself.

+- OPA-enabled software gathers relevant metadata (and caches it for subsequent requests)
+- OPA-enabled software sends input to OPA including the external data
+- Policy makes decisions based on external data included in input

+Recommended usage: Local, Dynamic data.

+This approach is valuable when the data changes fairly frequently and/or when the cost of making decisions using stale data is high.
+It works especially well when the external data is local to the system asking for authorization decisions.
+It can work in the case of remote data as well, but there is more coupling of the system to OPA